-No matter what industry you operate in these days, if you don't view yourself as a technology company, you will come under increasing competitive pressure in the coming years from businesses who invest in a 'digital first' strategy, enabling highly personalised services.
+No matter what industry you operate in these days, if you don't view yourself as a technology company, you will come under increasing competitive pressure in the coming years from businesses that invest in a 'digital first' strategy, enabling highly personalised services.

 Artificial intelligence and chatbots will reform the market

 Despite increased electronic trading, high-touch client services and voice-based trading are still conspicuous in the industry.
 Therefore, the adoption of chatbots in Capital Markets is growing, for both pre-trade queries and post-trade workflows, as market participants look to reduce the total cost of the trade lifecycle through automation.
 The banking industry is expected to save $7.3bn by 2023 using chatbots and natural language processing.
-In the artificial intelligence (AI) space we can expect many of the manual tasks around the trading desk to be automated and assisted with data rich AI capability to help improve decision making and speed up trades.
+In the artificial intelligence (AI) space we can expect many of the manual tasks around the trading desk to be automated and assisted with data-rich AI capability to help improve decision-making and speed up trades.

 Partnering with different types of FinTech businesses can help increase the pace of digital transformation within your business, placing bets to help keep the momentum behind innovating client services will ensure you stay relevant and don't lose out to more digital businesses.
 By unbundling and re-bundling workflows that live in Excel spreadsheets, emails, and file shares into this new way of working, a rich canvas can be developed inside chat platforms that mixes the best parts of web/collaboration tools into new structured workflows.